How much does business coaching cost?

 - Do you have a PLAN?
 Are you going to self implement or hire an experienced business coach?

 - Are you DRIVEN to do what it takes?
 How quickly do you need to reach your goals?

 - Do you have previous EXPERIENCE of implementing other methodologies across the business?

-- Have you had previous experience of working with a BUSINESS COACH or attending a peer board?
+- Have you had previous experience working with a BUSINESS COACH or attending a peer board such as Vistage?

 There is a broad range of possible costs for organisations seeking to implement the Scaling Up tools.
-They should think about spending anywhere from £20 to £200,000 per year for several years.
+If the business outcome they are seeking is an increase of £2million or more in gross profit then they should think about spending 10% of that upside or up to £200,000 per year over several years.